 What are stablecoins?

-Put simply, a stablecoin is a cryptocurrency tied to the value of a physical asset.
-It’s basically a way to harness the power of blockchain technology without suffering from volatility and other issues inherent with it.
+Put simply, a stablecoin is a cryptocurrency tied to the value of another asset, such as a fiat currency.
+It’s basically a way to harness the power of blockchain technology without suffering from volatility and other issues inherent to it.

 Are stablecoins a security?